openstack-archive/stx-docs/doc/source/installation_guide/dedicated_storage.rst

    +--------------------------------------+---------+--------+--------------------------------------+

-Create a storage function (an OSD) in Storage-N
+Create a storage function (an OSD) in Storage-N. At least 2 unlocked and enabled hosts with monitors are required: Controller-0, Controller-1.

 ::